Torpor: Fossil Evidence: Torpor in Lystrosaurus

+Physiology

+A number of physiological changes occur during bouts of torpor, including reductions in metabolic rates, body temperature, heart rate, breathing rate and breathing patterns.
+These changes are controlled by the autonomic nervous system, which controls thermoregulation, neuroendocrine control and timing of torpor in response to environmental stimuli.
+Hormones like melatonin also function in the seasonal regulation of torpor.
+While the initiation of torpor is determined by circadian or cirannual cycles, reduction of resources, and other environmental stimuli, some animals reduce their body temperature and heart rate weeks before torpor entry, a physiological preparation for torpor to minimize energy expenditure even before it starts.

+Even with thermoconforming heterotherms (allowing body temperature to fluctuate with surrounding temperature), thermoregulation is persisted throughout torpor, as to maintain a body temperature to prevent tissue damage.
+Torpor, unlike cold-induced hypothermia, is a precisely controlled physiological state which involves coordination between thermoregulation, temperature effects, physiological inhibition and other processes during a cycle.

+At the end of a torpor bout, torpid animals can rewarm endogenously through heat production by shivering thermogenesis and/or non-shivering thermogenesis, at a rate much faster than cooling.
+It was previously believed that eutherian arousal relies on a heat-producing brown adipose tissue (BAT) as a mechanism to accelerate rewarming, but this view is no longer supported, as birds, monotremes, and marsupials rewarm from torpor at a similar rate without possessing BAT.

 Functions

 Slowing metabolic rate to conserve energy in times of insufficient resources is the primarily noted purpose of torpor.
 This conclusion is largely based on laboratory studies where torpor was observed to follow food deprivation.
 There is evidence for other adaptive functions of torpor where animals are observed in natural contexts:

 Circadian rhythm during torpor

 Animals that can enter torpor rely on biological rhythms such as circadian and circannual rhythms to continue natural functions.
 Different animals will manage their circadian rhythm differently, and in some species it's seen to completely stop (such as in European hamsters).
 Other organisms, such as a black bear, enter torpor and switch to multi-day cycles rather than rely on a circadian rhythm.
 However, it is seen that both captive and wild bears express similar circadian rhythms when entering torpor.
 Bears entering torpor in a simulated den with no light expressed normal but low functioning rhythms.
 The same was observed in wild bears denning in natural areas.
 The function of circadian rhythms in black, brown, and polar bears suggest that their system of torpor is evolutionarily advanced.